Charlie-Eeles/my-dev-tools/README.md

 # my_dev_tools

 This project is for tooling that helps in my day to day development.
-It's specifically developed to be quick and easy to use and confidence that no data leaves the client.
+It's specifically developed to be quick and easy to use and with confidence that no data leaves the client.

 ## Project Setup